0xadri/notes-js/__intrvw_qs_02_javascript.md

 -------------------------------------------------------

-# Use cases for Lexical Scope
+# Use Cases for Lexical Scope

  1. Closures (data privacy) - private variables - "remember" variables from their defining scope, even after that scope is gone